-The above analysis provides a starting point for DR product potential and program considerations for the District.
-Because the many DR product assumption inputs were taken directly from the Council's modeling, the results warrant further analysis before programs can be implemented.
+The above analysis updates the 2021 DRPA with updated avoided costs, customer growth, and utility hourly load shapes.
+As with the previous assessment, many DR product assumption inputs were taken directly from the Council's modeling, the results warrant further analysis before programs can be implemented.
 Specifically, the District has identified several potential barriers to program implementation and savings achievement: